atomisthq/docs/docs/tutorials/cli-quick-setup.md

 ```

 If you have two-factor authentication configure on your GitHub account,
-you will be prompted for your second factor code as `MFA code`.
+you will be prompted for your second factor code as a `MFA code`.

 !!! danger "Atomist does not store your GitHub credentials"

     As the command output says, Atomist does not store your GitHub
     credentials.
-They are used to authenticate against the GiTHub API
+They are used to authenticate against the GitHub API
     to create a properly scoped [personal access token][pat].

 [pat]: https://github.com/settings/tokens (GitHub Personal Access Tokens)